-This procedure also can be used to treat conditions in which the toe deviates or crosses over the remaining toes.
-Prior to considering surgery, a course of non-surgical treatment should be attempted, including shoe modification, splinting and toe sleeves.
+This procedure also can be used to treat conditions in which the toe deviates or crosses over the remaining toes, such as a plantar plate injury.
+Prior to considering surgery, a course of non-surgical treatment should be attempted, including shoe modification, splinting, and toe sleeves.

-The goals of the surgery are to improve the alignment of the toe and reduce pain, eliminate any prominences that can lead to corn formation, and improve shoe accommodation.
+The goals of the surgery are to improve the alignment of the toe and reduce pain, eliminate any prominences, and improve shoe accommodation.

 This surgery is performed as an outpatient procedure, meaning the patient can go home the same day.
 The patient may be under general anesthesia or awake with numbing medication injected into the foot.
 A tourniquet is applied to your foot to minimize blood loss.